Photo Storage Planning Calculator

 Formula: GB = S / 1024, TB = GB / 1024

-That math is simple enough to do by hand, but automation matters because people rarely estimate storage once.
-You will often compare several cases: JPEG only, RAW only, one shoot, one year, one copy, or multiple backups.
+That math is simple enough to do by hand, but automation matters because photographers rarely estimate storage just once.
+You may compare JPEG only, RAW only, one shoot, one year, one copy, or multiple backups.
 The calculator removes the repetitive arithmetic so you can focus on the decision behind it.
 It is especially handy when the average file size has decimals or when the photo count runs into the tens or hundreds of thousands.

-Think of the result as a one-copy estimate for your source files.
+The photo storage result tells you how much room one copy of the library you described will occupy.
 If the calculator returns 480 GB, that means the photo files themselves need about 480 GB of storage.
 If you also keep one local backup and one cloud backup, you would plan for roughly three times that amount across all storage locations.
 The calculator does not multiply for you because backup strategies vary.
-Some photographers keep only originals in the cloud, while others store originals, exports, and catalogs everywhere.
+Some photographers store only originals in the cloud, while others keep originals, exports, and catalogs everywhere.
 Your result is the clean starting number you can expand from.

 It is also wise to leave breathing room.
 Drives perform better and are easier to manage when they are not constantly near full capacity.
 Cloud plans also tend to become more expensive when you repeatedly bump into the next pricing tier.
 Many people round their estimate upward by 10% to 20% to cover filesystem overhead, working space for edits, and future growth.
 In practice, buying slightly more capacity than your estimate is usually cheaper than dealing with emergency expansion later.